ECronin1973/programming-for-data-analytics/project/README.md

 - [GeeksforGeeks – Reading CSV Files in Python](https://www.geeksforgeeks.org/pandas/reading-csv-files-in-python/) – step‑by‑step guide for handling CSVs.

 ### 📑 Reviewer Takeaway
-This section highlights the importance of **initial transparency** by visually inspecting both **flight activity data** (operational outcomes) and **weather data** (environmental context).
+This section emphasises the importance of initial transparency through visual inspection of both flight activity data (operational outcomes) and weather data (environmental context).

-- It exposes the **raw structure** of the datasets before any transformations, building trust in the workflow.
+- This process reveals the raw structure of the datasets prior to any transformations, thereby building trust in the workflow.
-- It establishes the **dual foundation** of the project: operational delays interpreted through meteorological conditions.
+- It establishes the dual foundation of the project, in which operational delays are interpreted through meteorological conditions.
 - It shows how inspection findings directly shaped later technical steps, including:
   - **Schema documentation and enforcement** (`arrivals_schema.txt`, `departures_schema.txt`)
   - **dtype corrections** to ensure reliable modelling inputs
   - **missingness audits** that guided imputation and conservative cleaning strategies

-Inspection revealed that both datasets contained **non‑standard formats, inconsistent nulls, and missing values in critical fields**.
+Inspection revealed that both datasets contained non-standard formats, inconsistent null representations, and missing values in critical fields.
 These irregularities made the data unsuitable for direct analysis and justified the need for a **systematic, reproducible cleaning and schema enforcement process**.
-Without this step, downstream correlation and predictive modelling would have been unreliable or misleading.
+Without this step, subsequent correlation and predictive modelling would have been unreliable or misleading.

-By linking raw inspection to subsequent workflow decisions, this section ensures that all cleaning and modelling choices remain **traceable, reproducible, and reviewer‑friendly**.
+By linking raw inspection to subsequent workflow decisions, this section ensures that all cleaning and modelling choices remain traceable, reproducible, and accessible to reviewers.

 ---

 ## 8. Dataset Missingness Classification and Handling

-Following the initial inspection, the next stage was to **diagnose and classify missing data** across both datasets.
+After the initial inspection, the subsequent stage involved diagnosing and classifying missing data across both datasets.
-This step was not about fixing values yet, but about understanding the *mechanisms of missingness* so that later cleaning decisions could be justified and reproducible.
+This step focused on understanding the mechanisms of missingness, rather than immediately addressing missing values, to ensure that subsequent cleaning decisions would be justified and reproducible.
-Inspection revealed that missingness patterns differed significantly between weather and flight data, and that these gaps were often tied to operational or environmental context.
+Inspection revealed significant differences in missingness patterns between weather and flight data, with gaps frequently associated with operational or environmental contexts.

 ### Theoretical Background
 Across the literature, missing data is classified into three main types: